mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 > ... (c) volitionally, one knocks against things...

 One knocks against things very naturally. [...]
 Some resistance is coming up very strongly from the will of volition.
-Intellectually you cannot pin down what it is, that’s why even though you decide something you aren’t satisfied.
+Intellectually you cannot pin down what [anything] is, that’s why even though you decide something, you aren’t satisfied.
 That’s why volitionally, consciously or unconsciously you resist against the determination you have made, and then you move to another determination.
 [Even if] you like the determination, the decision of something, what you have done is really being against [something], consciously or unconsciously.
 This is ignorance.

 > ... stumbles about...